 The Post-Crisis Legitimacy of the European Union (PLATO)

 Multiple crises have created new legitimacy challenges for the EU.
 Have the EU’s responses to these crises been legitimate?
-These questions will be addressed by 20 partners in the European PhD network PLATO, which is coordinated by ARENA.
+These questions are addressed by 20 partners in the European PhD network PLATO, which is coordinated by ARENA.

 The Sainte-Geneviève Library in Paris (photo: John Towner / Unsplash.com)